• Skip to primary navigation

 Recipe Notes:

-3. Curry Powder: This can be made with any curry powder you have / want.
+2. Curry Powder: Use mild (ie not spicy), though feel free to use HOT if you know you can handle the heat!
+Use any regular curry powder you have / want.
 I’ve made it with Clives of India, Keens and Hoyts over the years (brands sold at Australian grocery stores) as well as curry powders from Indian stores, and they were all great.

 4. Chickpeas – This recipe is terrific made with any beans or lentils.
 The spicy curry sauce is terrific with cannellini beans, navy, great northern, kidney, black beans, butter beans, lima beans, and any type of lentils.